 It's a big decision to change your last name, even on occasion as momentous as your marriage.
 Here are answers to some of the most commonly asked questions about the practice.

 Why do most women still take their husband's last name?

 For some, taking their husband's last name simply serves to solidify the commitment.
-It's a gesture that leaves no room for doubt—changing their surname after marriage shows that they're all in.
-For others, taking their husbands' surname is more about the status of the family unit— when there is a family unit to speak of.
+It's a gesture that leaves no room for doubt—changing their surname after marriage shows they're all in.
+For others, taking their husbands' surname is more about the status of the family unit—when there is a family unit to speak of.

 How many women choose to take their husband's last name?

-Through a series of Google Consumer Surveys, The New York Times reported that as much as 70% of women (in the U.S.) opted to take their husband’s family name after marriage.
+Through a series of Google Consumer Surveys, the New York Times reported that over 70 percent of women in the U.S. opted to take their husband’s family name after marriage.
 And save for Spain and Iceland, Western Europe seems to follow the same pattern.
-According to a 2016 survey, as much as 90% of British women hold fast to the tradition and take their husband’s name upon marriage.
+According to a 2016 survey, as much as 90 percent of British women hold fast to the tradition and take their husband’s name upon marriage.
 On the other hand, in 1983, Greece passed a Family Law Reform that required women to retain their surname after marriage and even pass it on to their children.

 Is it common for men to take their wife’s surname?

-While some men opt to take their wife’s last name, that really flies in the face of tradition, so it’s not a popular choice for most couples.
-Research has shown that only about 3% of men have chosen this option.
-Additionally, we would be remiss if we didn’t acknowledge that there is a certain stigma associated with men taking their wife’s last name that may be hard to circumvent.
+While some men opt to take their wife’s last name, that flies in the face of tradition, and it’s not a popular choice among couples: Research shows that only about 3 percent of men have chosen this option.
+Additionally, the decision has been known to elicit intrusive questions and comments from friends, family, and strangers alike.

-Can I change my name to be the same as my same-sex partner?
+Can I change my name to be the same as my same-sex spouse?

 Yes!
 When the United States Supreme Court legalized same-sex marriage throughout the country in 2015, part of the ruling allowed for same-sex partners to change their names just as opposite-sex couples do.